ccontavalli/bazel-rules/appengine/README.md

            # depend on them. (hint: it's not the deployment that needs those
            # files, it's your binary).
            deps = [":your_go_web_app"],

+           # This is entirely optional.
+Adds extra flags to 'gcloud app deploy'.
+           # In this example, it adds '--project' to explicitly specify a project.
+           extra = [
+               "--project=exciting-gae-project",
+           ],
        )

 5. Grab some pop corn, and run `bazel run :deploy` to deploy your go binary to GAE.